mbenford/ngTagsInput/README.md

 ## Installing

-Download both `ngTagsInput.js` and `ngTagsInput.css` files and add them to your web application.
+Download both `ng-tags-input.min.js` and `ng-tags-input.css` files from the `build` folder and add them to your web application.
 Make sure the JavaScript file is included after the AngularJS script.

 ## Usage